A Longitudional, Integrated Curriculum Extending Across All Four Years

 - Reinforces many of the concepts covered in the longitudinal curriculum and seeks to better prepare students for their residency training program.

-- Two weeks consistent of "core" knowledge review and clinical skills, in addition to procedures practice and competency assessment.
+- Two weeks consists of "core" knowledge review and clinical skills, in addition to procedures practice and competency assessment.

 - An additional two weeks are dedicated specifically to training related to the student’s specialty (example: knot tying, suturing, instrument identification, and "day in the life" for surgery).